Kanazawanaoaki/team-jsk-robocup/README.md

-# Robocup@Home's team JSK Web page
+# RoboCup@Home's team JSK Web page

-This is a repository for creating and publishing Web pages for Robocup@Home.
+This is a repository for creating and publishing Web pages for RoboCup@Home.

 The web page can be viewed at https://kanazawanaoaki.github.io/team-jsk-robocup/ .